sisap-challenges/sisap-challenges.github.io/index.md

 The International Conference on Similarity Search and Applications (SISAP) is an annual forum for researchers and application developers in the area of similarity data management.
 It aims at the technological problems shared by numerous application domains, such as data mining, information retrieval, multimedia, computer vision, pattern recognition, computational biology, geography, biometrics, machine learning, and many others that use similarity search as a necessary supporting service.
 Machine learning, dense retrieval, and multimedia indexing have taken the scene of similarity search as the most challenging task among applications.
 This call reflects on this observation.

 In 2023 we are launching the _Indexing Challenge and Demo Track_ with a test bed to compare new and existing indexing algorithms in a common task.
-Current data pools are in the order of several billion objects to train a generative deep neural network; we will be steering towards indexing datasets in this size in upcoming editions of this challenge.
-For this year, we are launching the challenge with datasets sized one to one hundred million objects.
+For this year, we are launching the challenge with datasets sized ten to one hundred million objects.
 We aim to provide a common test bed to report on theoretical and practical advances in proximity indexing objects in different scales.

 To make results comparable, we ask participants to normalize the results using sequential $k$-nn search, reporting speedup with respect to this baseline instead of plain query speed or throughput.
 We will also verify those solutions that can be reproduced in a reasonable effort and time (below, we provide a set of guidelines to help with this goal) using a common workstation.